ARION

 She settled down on her haunches with her thick tail straight out behind her on the ground and reached for her morning meal.
 Her hand stopped above the table and she turned her long neck to look toward the cave entrance where she had seen movement at the periphery of her vision.

-Floating just outside the entrance of her grotto was a large, mirrored crystal sphere, hovering above the dirt and rocks without a sound.
+Floating just outside the entrance of her grotto was a large, mirrored sphere, hovering above the dirt and rocks without a sound.
 Zaizen swallowed, and then grinned.
-She turned toward the sphere and one at a time and in turn, held up each of her hands, all digits splayed out wide.
+She turned toward the sphere and one at a time and in turn, held up each of her four hands, all digits splayed out wide.

 Recognizing the hand gestures, the crystal orb emitted a single tone, and then Zaizen began speaking to it in her native language.

-At the moment that Zaizen was having her encounter, a far larger mirrored crystal sphere assumed a geosynchronous orbit directly above the eastern ridge of the crater.
+At the moment that Zaizen was having her encounter, a far larger mirrored sphere assumed a geosynchronous orbit directly above the eastern ridge of the crater.
 Arion studied the alien ship from his lower altitude, quietly amazed that it had approached the planet far quicker than his sensors had been able to detect.

 He directed several radio messages toward it, all encoded with the Sori language that he had been taught by Zaizen, but there was neither acknowledgment nor reply.
-The smooth crystal vessel was larger than Arion-1’s size, but once it had stationed itself above the outpost, the sphere was silent and unmoving.
+The smooth vessel was larger than Arion-1’s size, but once it had stationed itself above the outpost, the sphere was silent and unmoving.

 Arion contacted the members of the command team and gave a quick report on what was happening, but before he could finish, a smaller sphere seemed to extrude though the mirrored side of the larger vessel as if it was a bead of mercury and immediately descended toward the planet below.

-On the ground, the attention of several Furs were drawn skyward as a brilliant star zoomed through the air.
+On the ground, the attention of several Furs was drawn skyward as a brilliant star zoomed through the air.
 It was not coming toward the town, however, but streaked toward the rainforest to the east.
 Moments later, there was a sharp snap of thunder as air rushed in to fill a sudden vacuum left by its passing.

 Arion pinged the techwatch given to Zaizen, but she did not respond to his hail.
 Putting the watch into surveillance mode, he could listen in, but the camera remained dark, indicating that it was either inside a container or something might be covering it up.
 Its sensitive microphone, however, picked up Zaizen’s muted voice – along with responses from another.